-- officers and directors of Apollo Education Group, Inc. in securing a settlement of a securities class action following dismissal with prejudice, judgment in favor of defendants and briefing of an appeal before the Ninth Circuit.
+- Officers and directors of Apollo Education Group, Inc. in securing a settlement of a securities class action following dismissal with prejudice, judgment in favor of defendants and briefing of an appeal before the 9th Circuit.

-- New Oriental Education & Technology Group Inc. in securing a settlement of a putative securities class action filed following an SEC inquiry and short seller attack.
+- New Oriental Education & Technology Group Inc. in securing a partial dismissal and successful settlement of a putative securities class action filed following an SEC inquiry and short-seller attack.